|

 ShowRemoteDesktop command

-FastTrack Scripting Host can from version 7.2 act as a remote desktop client.
+FastTrack can act as a remote desktop client.
 You can for example create a menu with choices and

 then upon a valid selection show the correct remote desktop with the ShowRemoteDesktop command.
 Once the user